Leadership Racine

 Selection & Notification: By the 4th of July

 Time Commitment: September – May.
 Mandatory 2-day opening retreat in September followed by one full weekday per month (2nd Tuesday of the month) from October through April.
-Closing with a mandatory ½ day session and evening graduation in May.
-In addition to the monthly sessions, participants are involved in a team project in conjunction with a local nonprofit.
-Time devoted to the project is outside of the regular curriculum and varies according to the project scope.
+Closing with a mandatory ½ day session and graduation celebration in May.
+In addition to the monthly sessions, participants must participate in a team project in conjunction with a local nonprofit.
+Time devoted to the project is outside of the regular curriculum sessions and varies according to the project scope.
 Participants must participate in a team project with the goal of completing the project by May.

 Team Projects

-The team projects are a significant component of the Leadership Racine program, providing hands-on experience for servant leadership, teamwork and collaboration.
+Team projects are a significant component of the Leadership Racine program, providing hands-on experience for servant leadership, teamwork, and collaboration.
 The projects are intended to give participants the opportunity to make a difference in the community and to get to know local nonprofit organizations on a much deeper level.

-The team project process is designed to enhance awareness of community issues, identify systems and methods to initiate change, and develop participants’ project management, team and presentation skills.
+The team project process is designed to enhance awareness of community issues, identify systems and methods to initiate change, and develop participants’ project management, team, and presentation skills.
 While the outcomes of the team project are important, the primary goal is to make the project a valuable learning experience, focusing on building leadership skills and community knowledge.
-The completion of a team project is highly valuable and often ends up being one of the most memorable parts of the program for participants.

 Seeking Project Partners

-Over the summer each year, we reach out to nonprofit organizations asking them to submit project proposals.
-LR is able to provide a service to existing project opportunities for an established nonprofit that align with a team from the incoming program class participants.
+Nonprofit organizations may submit project proposals.
+LR is able to provide a service to nonprofits that align with a team from the incoming program cohort.
 A project committee works to make a successful match between the vetted nonprofit projects and the LR teams.

 Sample Annual Curriculum